ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_extreme_events.rst

 The recipe reproduces panels of figure 9.37 of the IPCC AR5 report, producing both a Gleckler plot, with relative error metrics for the CMIP5 temperature and precipitation extreme indices, and timeseries plots comparing the enesemble spread with observations.
-Up to 4 observational reference datasets are supported.
+For plotting 1 to 4 observational reference datasets are supported.
+If no observational reference datasets are given, the plotting routines do not work, however, index generation without plotting is still possible.
 All datasets are regridded to a common grid and considered only over land.

 Available recipes and diagnostics